 Type your address into our search bar and find your weekly clean up details, twice yearly clean up details, download your waste calendar and more!

 Find out what waste can be disposed into your red, yellow and green bins.

 Wollondilly Shire Council provides two scheduled household clean up collections each financial year to residential properties using our waste services.
 The collections are to assist with the removal of bulky household materials.

-Bargo Waste Management Centre is open for all Wollondilly Shire Council residents to dispose of waste items such as tyres, car batteries and scrap metal.
+Bargo Waste Management Centre is open for all Wollondilly Shire Council residents to dispose of waste items such as tyres, car batteries, scrap metal and garden organics.